 Brampton is a community of diverse neighbourhoods that contribute to our community's character and our residents' quality of life.
-Nurturing Strong and Connected Communities means providing well-designed neighbourhoods that are human scale, delivering complete communities with a high-quality built-environment and vibrant public realm-creating.
-These neighbourhoods create distinct placemaking that reflect local culture, providing opportunities for locally-serving neighbourhood amenities which support 15-minute neighbourhoods, and provide community facilities at a neighbourhood-scale.
+Nurturing Strong and Connected Communities means providing well-designed neighbourhoods that are human scale, with a high-quality built-environment and vibrant public realm.
+These neighbourhoods create distinct placemaking that reflect local culture, providing opportunities for locally serving neighbourhood amenities which support 15-minute neighbourhoods, and provide community facilities at a neighbourhood-scale.

-Brampton Plan provides policy direction to allow the Citypolicies to gradually transform Brampton into a strong and connected network of places that support opportunities for people of all ages and abilities to conveniently access most of the necessities for daily living.
+Brampton Plan provides policies to gradually transform Brampton into a strong and connected network of places that support opportunities for people of all ages and abilities to conveniently access most of the necessities for daily living.
 The policies in the Plan assist Brampton in providing creative ways to animate public and private spaces in such a way that residents move seamlessly throughout the city.
-Strong urban design principles provided through the Nurturing Strong and Connected Communities Building Block will ensure Brampton continues to develop -complete, connected community communities that provide a high quality of life and promote a sense of place and belonging.
+Strong urban design principles provided through the Nurturing Strong and Connected Communities Building Block will ensure Brampton continues to develop complete, connected communities that provide a high quality of life and promote a sense of place and belonging.